dcjones/isolator-paper/paper.md

 the same alignments for every method (excluding the alignment-free methods Salmon, Sailfish, and Kallisto), and compare wider variety methods.
 In this broader context it becomes clear that this separation is a consequence of the choice in estimators.
-Unmoderated maximum likelihood methods, though often quite accurate, frequently demonstrate lower consistency than methods that use MCMC sampling and report posterior means or medians.
+Unmoderated maximum likelihood methods, though often accurate, frequently demonstrate lower consistency than methods that use MCMC sampling and report posterior means or medians.
+Conversely, most methods that report posterior mean estimates show seemingly poor accuracy.

-TODO: We should probably explain the other posterior mean methods have seemingly poor accuracy and isolator doesn't.
-They use uninformative priors, when really thre is no such thing.
-This leads into the next paragraph nicely.
+Much of the cause of the reduced accuracy of the MCMC based models is driven by low-expression transcripts.
+A transcript with no reads has a maximum likelihood expression of zero, but likelihood is positive over a range of non-zero values, so the posterior mean must necessarily also be positive.
+With a flat, or "non-informative" prior expression values for these low-expression transcripts are often quite high and highly determined by transcript length.
+Isolator avoids this problem by using a model with informative priors: namely encoding assumptions that most transcripts have low expression and that expression and splicing tend to be similar between samples.
+In this way, it is able to avoid what seems like a tradeoff and produce estimates that are both consistent and accurate.

 Fully Bayesian methods like the one presented here possess a degree of subjectivity that sometimes give researchers pause.
 Although we have found the